This Phone & Internet Savings Super Page contains a growing list of money saving ideas from our readers!

 I broke the screen on my smartphone and needed to make some calls while it was in the shop being repaired.
 I went to my Gmail page and clicked on the “Make a Call” link and was able to make my calls through my laptop, via wifi.
 We’ve also used Skype to make voice calls and (domestic and international) for free.
 Steve Economides – Scottsdale, AZ

 The world of cell phone plans is constantly changing.
-Now that most that carriers have done away with contracts and most offer prepaid and unlimited plans, prices are really getting competitive.
+Now that most carriers have done away with contracts and most offer prepaid and unlimited plans, prices are really getting competitive.
 We asked our email newsletter subscribers to share their cell phone deals and here are a few of their suggestions.

-Ting – Pay for What you Use
+Ting – Pay for What You Use

 My husband and I use Ting Mobile.
 We have two iPhones and our monthly bill averages around $24.
 That’s for text, talk, and data.
 And that price includes BOTH phones.
 Ting runs on Sprint’s network.
 I’ve used it for over 2 years and it’s been a wonderful experience.
 I bought my phone and my husband’s phone used on eBay so we didn’t pay a lot of money for them.